 Homeoprophylaxis and Antibody Titers

-Contact us to schedule a consultation about vaccine titers and titers testing or homeoprophylaxis services!
+Contact us to schedule a consultation about vaccine titers or titers testing or homeoprophylaxis services.

-Adequate titer or antibodiy levels may be accepted instead of vaccines for certain diseases.
+Adequate titer or antibody levels may be accepted instead of vaccines for certain diseases, subject to state laws.

 Will Homeoprophylaxis Raise Antibody Titers In Blood Tests?

-- The general answer is not necessarily.
-This is because Homeoprophylaxis is the energetic version of a given disease.
-The HP remedies used above a 30C are so highly diluted that not a single molecule remains.
+- Homeoprophylaxis is the energetic version of a given disease.
+The HP remedies in the children’s HP program are so highly diluted that not a single molecule remains at the 200C and 10M potencies that are used.

-- However, some Homeoprophylaxis Practitioners have reported cases where titers DID increase with both pre-tite and post-titer blood testing.
+- However, some Homeoprophylaxis Practitioners and families have reported cases where titers did increase with both pre-tite and post-titer blood testing.

 - Whether or not this is attributed to HP can only be determined and tested on a case-by-case basis and possible disease exposures simultaneously for which titers were raised.
 Blood titers can be used confirm blood antibody titers, per diseases being considered.